-She and husband Alan Bergman have created a timeless chapter in the contemporary American songbook.
+She and husband Alan Bergman created a timeless chapter in the contemporary American songbook.

-Alan and Marilyn Bergman are recognized as one of the very few and certainly the most successful lyric writing teams in history.
+Alan and Marilyn Bergman are recognized as one of the most successful lyric writing teams in history.

-The Bergmans were inducted into the Songwriters' Hall of Fame in 1980, and in the Fall of 2003, joined the select company of composers and lyricists who enjoy a second citation from the organization, the coveted Johnny Mercer Award, named in memory of the Hall of Fame's founding president.
+The Bergmans were inducted into the Songwriters' Hall of Fame in 1980, and in 1997, joined the select company of composers and lyricists who enjoy a second citation, the organization's most prestigious and coveted Johnny Mercer Award.
 They have enjoyed multiple songwriting accolades, including Emmys, Grammys, and three separate Oscars, for "The Windmills of Your Mind" (1968); "The Way We Were" (1975); and the score for Yentl (1984).

 Marilyn also served as president of CISAC, The International Confederation of Performing Rights Societies.
 Ms. Bergman also numbers among her many awards, the Crystal Award from Women in Film (1986); France's highest cultural honor, the Order of Arts and Letters medal (1996); and The Lifetime Achievement Award for a Distinguished Alumnus from The High School of Music and Art (1996).
 In 1998, Marilyn received an Honorary Doctorate from Trinity College.
 In 2002, she was appointed the first Chairman of the Library of Congress National Sound Recording Preservation Board.